-Catherine joined Addleshaw Goddard as a pensions Partner in 2007 and has 20 years’ experience.
+Catherine joined Addleshaw Goddard as a pensions Partner in 2007 and has 25 years’ experience as a pensions adviser.

-Catherine has experience of a wide range of corporate transactions involving creative solutions to address both moral hazard concerns and section 75 debts triggered on sales of subsidiaries, internal reorganisations and other transfers under the Transfer of Undertakings (Protection of Employment).
-She is Head of AG’s public sector pensions team which advises on all types of public sector pension schemes including the Principal Civil Service Pension Scheme, NHS Pension Scheme, Local Government Pension Scheme, Railways Pension Scheme and Electricity Supply Pension Scheme, as well as the 'protected person' regime.
+Catherine has experience of a wide range of corporate transactions involving creative solutions to address both moral hazard concerns and section 75 debts triggered on sales of subsidiaries, internal reorganisations and other transfers under the Transfer of Undertakings (Protection of Employment Regulations.
+She is head of AG’s public sector pensions team which advises on all types of public sector pension schemes including the Principal Civil Service Pension Scheme, NHS Pension Scheme, Local Government Pension Scheme, Railways Pension Scheme and Electricity Supply Pension Scheme, as well as the relevant pension protection regimes.

-As well as advising on traditional final salary schemes, Catherine has experience of defined contribution schemes and dealing with the ever increasing governance requirements, career average revalued earnings (CARE) schemes, and cash balance schemes and how they have been impacted by legislative change to clarify the meaning of "money purchase".
+As well as advising on traditional final salary schemes, Catherine has experience of defined contribution schemes, career average revalued earnings (CARE) schemes, and cash balance schemes and how they have been impacted by legislative changes, and dealing with the ever increasing governance requirements.

-Catherine's employer clients include Admenta/Lloyds Pharmacy, Chemtura Inc, Columbia Threadneedle, HS1, Samworth Brothers and Wolseley UK.
-Her trustee clients include the trustees of the Credit Agricole Scheme, CGI's three defined benefit schemes, the multi-employer Citrus Pension Plan and the Unisys Public Sector Pension Scheme.
-Catherine also advises HM Treasury and the Pension Protection Fund.
+Catherine's employer clients include Admenta/Lloyds Pharmacy, Columbia Threadneedle, Fergusson plc, Freightliner, and Samworth Brothers.
+Her trustee clients include the trustees of the Credit Agricole pension scheme, CGI's three defined benefit schemes, the multi-employer Citrus Pension Plan and the Unisys Public Sector Pension Scheme.

 Catherine’s recent experience includes advising:

-- Samworth Brothers on the establishment of a new occupational defined contribution scheme
+- Samworth Brothers on the closure of its defined benefit scheme to future service accrual

-- A large railways employer on the full range of day-to-day pensions issues, including implementing future service changes to offset the additional employer National Insurance costs from 6 April 2016
+- a large railways employer on the full range of day-to-day pensions issues, including changes to contribution rates as part of the actuarial valuation process

 - Professional memberships